cooliotonyio/Typography-Decal/README.md

 * Hosted by [Github Pages](https://pages.github.com/)

 ## Editing
-**DO NOT EDIT ANYTHING IN `docs` FOLDER**
+**DO NOT EDIT ANYTHING IN THE `docs` FOLDER**.
 Any edits in this folder is unstable and will be overwritten.
 Instead, only edit the `.md` files in root directory or `_lectures`.
 If layout style changes need to be made, edit the layout files in `_layouts/`.

 ### Home page
 Should have the following properties in the front matter of `index.md`